Skip to main content

 Orchestrator LLM retrieves the account ID (1234ABCD) and provides it to the user.

-Bot: Hi Rio, your account ID is 1234ABCD.
+AI-agent: Hi Rio, your account ID is 1234ABCD.
 You can use that to proceed on the website and apply for the credit card.

 Orchestrator LLM confirms the account ID and encourages the user to continue with the credit card application process.